julianoappelklein/hokus/README.md

 }
 ```

-Note that your website configuration can be a JSON, YAML or a TOML file.
+Note that your website configuration can be stored as a JSON, YAML or TOML file.

-All the UI configuration and binding is set in another file: the workspace configuration file.

 ### Workspace Configuration File

+All the UI configurations and bindings are set in the workspace configuration file.

-The workspace configuration file must be placed at the root of your Hugo website.
-It should be versioned under the same version control system of your website.
+* The workspace configuration file must be placed at the root of your Hugo website.
+* It should be versioned under the same vcs _\(version control system\)_ as your website.

 Here is where the UI configuration happens.